matchavez/sphinx-markdown/sphinx_install.md

 $ sudo apt install pandoc git
 ```

 It's also advantageous but optional to get the package called `markdown-preview-enhanced` to make markdown better in Atom.
+Go to Edit > Preferences > Install, search, and install.

 Once installed, for simplicity, ` File > Add Project Folder` and add the path you installed, e.g. Documents for ease of finding all the files.